Code-Institute-Submissions/adamsburge-Ancient-Languages-Society/README.md

 # The Ancient Languages Society

 Welcome to the Ancient Language Society.
-This is a website created the HTML and CSS Essential project with Code Institute.
+This is a website created for the HTML and CSS Essentials Portfolio Project with [Code Institute](https://codeinstitute.net).
 The Ancient Languages Society and all of the mentioned individuals and establishments on the website are fictional and were created for the purpose of the Code Institute Project.

 You can view the website [here](https://adamsburge.github.io/Ancient-Languages-Society/).